medovina/Warlight/README.md

 ## Quick start

-This repository contains .project and .classpath files that define 4 Eclipse projects (Conquest, Conquest-Bots, Conquest-Playground, Conquest-Tournament).
+This repository contains .project and .classpath files that define 4 Eclipse projects (Warlight, Warlight-Bots, Warlight-Playground, Warlight-Tournament).
 You can import these into Eclipse using the command Import -> General -> Existing&nbsp;Projects&nbsp;into&nbsp;Workspace.
 (It should not be difficult to import the projects into other IDEs such as Intelli/J as well.)

 The class `conquest.bot.custom.AggressiveBot` is an example bot that plays the game.
 The main() method in this class launches a game where you can play interactively against AggressiveBot.
 That's a good way to start learning about the game.